Mezzacello Urban Farm In a Nutshell

 HOW:

-Mezzacello Urban Farm runs programming that is tightly integrated into the mission of grow, maintain, sustain, explain.
-All programs (summer camps, workshops, community presentations, and shool outreach events) include a component of Animal integration, vegetable integration, and STEM integration.
+Mezzacello Urban Farm runs Farming STEM programming that is tightly integrated into the original mission of grow, maintain, sustain, explain.
+All programs (summer camps, workshops, community presentations, shool outreach events, and online presentations) include a component of animal integration, vegetable integration, STEM integration, and a youTube record or live presentation of either proof of concept or of understanding and mastery.

-Mezzacello Urban Farm is unique in its methodology of applying Amish principles of sustainable agriculture and 21st-Century technology and STEM-powered career readiness integration.
-Attendees to our programs get a unique insight into clean hands integration and dirty hands experiences.
+Mezzacello Urban Farm is unique in its methodology of applying Amish principles of sustainable agriculture, traditional farming techniques, and soil development and 21st-Century technology and STEM-powered career readiness integration.
+Attendees to our programs get a unique insight into what we refer to as clean hands integration and dirty hands experiences.

 All programs feature automation, robotics, purification, energy renewables, and data science AND soil biology, water and soil recapture strategies, animal and vet tech science, gardening, composting, and fertilizer synthesis.
-Both tracks are necessary to fully embrace the sustainability we need to achieve as a society in the 21st Century.
+Both tracks are necessary to fully embrace, recognize, and react to the levels of sustainability we need to achieve as a society in the 21st Century.
+See The Equation for Sustainability

 WHEN:

-Usually through the spring and summer and into fall.
+The urban farm has been deeply hampered by a loss of funding and lack of brand recognition and market penetration.
 The failure to complete the Sustainability lab attached to the house was a blow.
 That would have allowed us to extend programming into the winter and into evenings.